iamFez/aosbornePortfolio/portfolio/Windows/README.md

 During our enterprise networking course, we were required to configure a Windows Server 2016 virtual machine with SCCM.
 Afterwards, we used SCCM to manage computers and sites, and to deploy applications to nodes on our network.

 <img src="images/sccmImage01.png">
+(Summary of an SCCM installation showing the configuration used.)

 <img src="images/sccmImage02.png">
+(A successful deployment of Adobe Reader to a node on the network using SCCM.)

 ## System Center Orchestrator (SCO)
 Towards the end of our program we installed and configured SCO in order to manage users and groups within our Domain using runbooks.